MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-compose-v0.md

 **`dockerComposeCommand`** - **Command**<br>
 `string`.
 Required when `action = Run a Docker Compose command`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the Docker Compose command to execute with arguments.
+Specifies the Docker Compose command to execute with arguments.
 For example, `rm --all` to remove all stopped service containers.
 <!-- :::editable-content-end::: -->
 <br>